 The Paurotis Palm Tree, scientific name Acoelorrhaphe wrightii, is native to southern Florida.
 This palm is grown outdoors.

-Paurotis Palm Tree Profile
+Paurotis Palm Identifying Characteristics

 Appearance: Paurotis Palm has light green leaves with silvery undersides.
 Along the edges you can see rows of sharp orange teeth, that is a reason for one of the plant’s common names, the Silver Saw Palm.

-Flowers/Fruits: In late spring, Paurotis Palm produces small white flowers.
+In late spring, Paurotis Palm produces small white flowers.
 Flowers are born on 4 ft (1.2 m) inflorescences that extends past the leaves.
 Flowers are followed by small fruits are 1/2 in (1.3 cm) in diameter.

-Cold Tolerance: This palm can tolerate cold down to 30F.
-It is great for USDA Zones 10a (30 to 35 F) to 11 (above 40 F).
+This palm grows up to 20 – 30 ft tall and 5 -10 ft wide.
+This palm can tolerate cold down to 25F.
+It is great for USDA Zones 9b (25 to 30 F) to 11 (above 40 F).

-Water Req: Moderate.
+It does best in partial shade or full sun.
 This palm can tolerate standing water and it can also tolerate drought.